LEAGUE RULES

 Division One will be played using full league rules and players will gain SPPs, injuries and death on a fixed fixture list.

-Division Two will begin using Resurrection rules which will mean that no players will be injured or gain SPPs and the team will receive zero gold.
+Division Two will be allowed to begin using Resurrection rules which will mean that no players will be injured or gain SPPs and the team will receive zero gold.
 This will continue until the team achieves it's first win, after which they will be played using full league rules and players will gain SPPs, injuries and death.
 This will take effect on the following game.

 All teams in both divisions will abide by the same team building rules at the start of each season.